tradingstrategy-ai/docs/source/glossary.rst

         Historical market data is widely available through a variety of sources, including financial data providers, stock exchanges, and government agencies.

+        You can download :term:`decentralised finance` historical data using :term:`Trading Strategy client`.

         See also

         - :term:`OHLCV`